 Trustee Meetings attended Out of a possible

-M Rainbow 3 5
+M Rainbow 5 5

-R Immink 4 6
+R Immink 3 5

-J Freear 5 6
+J Freear 5 5

-E Radley 6 6
+E Radley 5 5

-G Goodwin 5 6
+G Goodwin 5 5

 The Performance and Improvement Committee is also a sub-committee of the main board of trustees.
-Its purpose is to:

-- Monitor and challenge the academic performance of the academy; - Review and monitor procedures for safeguarding.
+Its purpose is to monitor and challenge the academic performance of the academy and to review and monitor procedures for safeguarding.